Brunette Bombshell Yanet Garcia Sets Fire To Instagram In The Tiniest Daisy Dukes

 “Nice beautiful laugh,” another chimed in.

 “Genuine happiness, I’m so glad to see your smile every day.
 It makes me feel better and I hope you will always be smiling.
-Thanks for your good vibes, Yanet!,” another wrote with a red heart emoji.
+Thanks for your good vibes, Yanet!” another wrote with a red heart emoji.

-Earlier today, The Inquisitr shared that Garcia smoldered in a workout-chic outfit.
-In the sexy photo, the model struck a pose in what appears to be a workout studio.
+The Inquisitr shared that Garcia smoldered in a workout-chic outfit on Tuesday as well.
+In the sexy photo, the model struck a pose in what appeared to be a workout studio.
 She leaned on a barre with a black-and-white striped background lit up behind her.
 The stunner looked off into the distance in the shot as she appeared to be wearing little to no makeup in the photograph.
 Her body was on display yet again in an animal print bra and leggings.

 That photo garnered over 134,000 likes.